-Voluntary Leave occurs when a student agrees to temporarily withdraw him or herself from Brock University for a short period of time (i.e., two weeks) due to mental or physical health reasons.
+Voluntary Leave occurs when a student agrees to temporarily withdraw him or herself from Brock University for a short period of time (i.e., up to two weeks) due to mental or physical health reasons.
 A request for Voluntary Leave requires the appropriate medical documentation and is considered by the Students-at-Risk Case Team, with recommendations made to the Vice Provost, Teaching, Learning and Student Success.
-Voluntary Leave may also involve conditions (as recommended by the Student-at-Risk Case Team and/or medical professionals) that must be fulfilled should the student wish to return to the University, and will be outlined in a reenrollment questionnaire, and a return to campus procedures.
+Voluntary Leave may also involve conditions (as recommended by the Campus Assessment, Response, and Education Team and/or medical professionals) that must be fulfilled should the student wish to return to the University, and will be outlined in a re-enrollment questionnaire, and a return to campus procedures.